 Collaborate to innovate

-Labs which provide spaces for team working and include communal workspaces encourage the sharing of ideas and can significantly improve collaboration within an organisation.
+Labs that provide spaces for team working and include communal workspaces encourage the sharing of ideas and can significantly improve collaboration within an organization.
 It has also been observed that natural lighting and expansive workspaces can foster a sense of community and encourage collaborative working.

-It’s also important to consider how labs integrate with other labs and departments in the rest of the organisation to facilitate cross-pollination of ideas and enable sharing of resources.
+It’s also important to consider how labs integrate with other labs and departments in the rest of the organization to facilitate cross-pollination of ideas and enable sharing of resources.
 Your new lab will undoubtedly contain advanced technology and new equipment which could facilitate research elsewhere so making sure it is readily accessible not only benefits scientific research but also ensures optimal use of the equipment and a higher return on the investment made on these.
-This ease of access can be aided by a lab booking system such as Clustermarket.
+This ease of access can be aided by a strategic resource management tool such as Clustermarket.
 It provides users the ability to view availability and book equipment remotely as well as providing usage data which could be used to charge costs back to specific departments or support future grant applications.

 Future proofing for continued innovation